tomambroseharris/THfuncs/README.md

 # Purpose

-The THfuncs R packages houses functions created to help with data analysis, data manipulation and other functionality in R.
+The THfuncs R packages house functions created to help with data analysis, data manipulation and other functionality in R.

 The first (and currently only function) contained in this package is